is4tomj/yass/README.md

 ## Relevant Security Advisories

 **Security Advisory 2017-10-16**: Be sure that you are not in the class of people that fall into this sad category of [poorly implemented crypto on smart cards](https://www.yubico.com/support/security-advisories/ysa-2017-01/) (including some Yubikeys).
-One way to avoid this mess altogether is to generate your keys as recommended below (using this [great drduh tutorial](https://github.com/drduh/YubiKey-Guide)).
+Avoid this mess by generating your keys using standard implementations like GnuPG (See this [great drduh tutorial](https://github.com/drduh/YubiKey-Guide)).

 ## Software Dependencies